-But now you know what affiliate marketing fraud is, how to identify it and how to prevent it.
+But now you know what affiliate marketing fraud is and how to identify and prevent it.
 If you see these signs of fraud, do something about it.

-Contrary to popular belief, the affiliate marketing channel is not a set and forget marketing channel.
-Affiliate programs need love and affection to flourish; you can’t just tell your junior marketer to create and run the program when they don’t have any idea what they are doing.
+Contrary to popular belief, the affiliate marketing channel is not a set-and-forget marketing channel.
+Affiliate programs need love and affection to flourish; you can’t just tell your junior marketer to create and run the program when they don’t know what they are doing.

 Do you need help?